rlk/picker/README.md

 - A *note* [0...127] gives a pitch.

 	- Middle C is note 60 pitch class 0 octave 3
-	- Middle C is string 5 fret 3 on a standard guitar
+	- Middle C is string 4 fret 3 on a standard guitar
 	- http://computermusicresource.com/midikeys.html

+- A *string* [0...n) gives an index into an array of open string notes.

 - An *octave* [-2..8] is a span of 12 notes.